 How to identify additives and preservatives

 Always check the ingredient list on baby food packaging.
-Phrases like “flavoring,” “thickener,” or “preservative” can hint at extra ingredients beyond fruits, vegetables, and grains.
-In general, the fewer ingredients and the more recognizable they are, the easier the food is likely to be on your baby’s stomach.
+Words like “flavor,” “thickener,” “citric acid,” or “concentrate” may signal extra ingredients beyond fruits, vegetables, grains, or meats.
+In general, fewer ingredients make tracking symptoms easier.

 Are homemade baby foods a safer option?